Coronavirus - Medi-Cal Applications and Eligibility During the COVID-19 Public Emergency

 How can I keep my Medi-Cal during COVID-19?

-During this emergency, the state will continue all Medi-Cal coverage until June 15, 2020.12 Counties must ensure people keep their Medi-Cal.13 This means, Counties cannot terminate or decrease your Medi-Cal benefits.14
+During this emergency, the state will continue all Medi-Cal coverage until the end of the COVID-19 public health emergency.12 Counties must ensure people keep their Medi-Cal.13 This means, Counties cannot terminate or decrease your Medi-Cal benefits.14

 - Medi-Cal Access Program (MCAP): You can call MCAP at 1-800-433-2611 Monday to Friday 8 a.m. to 7 p.m. or on Saturday from 8 a.m. to 12 p.m.